isaracorp/Toolkit-Samples/kdf_rfc5869/README.md

 ## Getting Started

-We have created a sample application that demonstrates how to use the IQR Toolkit's RFC 5869 HKDF implementation.
+We have created a sample application that demonstrates how to use the toolkit's RFC 5869 HKDF implementation.

 Normally the IKM would be a blob of binary data and would contain non-printable characters and so couldn't be read in from the command line.
 For ease of use